 A weighted version of this statistic was developed to counteract its sensitivity to outliers (Smith, 2000).
 In its weighted form, the squared standardized residual is multiplied by the observed response variance and then divided by the sum of the item response variances.
 This is sometimes referred to as an information weighted mean square and has become known as “infit” (Smith et al., 1998; Wu, 1997).

-A low item fit value (sometimes referred to as “overfitting” the Rasch model) indicates that responses are too predictable and provide little information.
+A low item fit value (sometimes referred to as an item “overfitting” the Rasch model) indicates that responses are too predictable and provide little information.
 This is often the case for items that are very general/broad in scope in relation to the latent variable.
+You will often find overfitting items to also have residual correlations with other items.

-A high item fit value (sometimes referred to as “underfitting” the Rasch model) can indicate several things, often multidimensionality or a question that is difficult to interpret.
-This could for instance be a question that asks about two things at the same time or is ambiguous for other reasons.
+A high item fit value (sometimes referred to as “underfitting” the Rasch model) can indicate several things, often multidimensionality or a question that is difficult to interpret and thus has noisy response data.
+The latter could for instance be caused by a question that asks about two things at the same time or is ambiguous for other reasons.

 The iarm package (Mueller & Santiago, 2022) provides several interesting functions for assessing item fit, DIF and other things.
 Some of these functions may be included in a future version of the easyRasch package.
 Below are conditional item characteristic curves (ICC’s) using the estimated theta (factor score).